 The Harbeth Super HL5 Plus

-First things first — these speakers look like speakers.
+First things first — the Super HL5 Plus look like speakers.
 This is an unexpected peculiar kind of thing to say, perhaps, but in a world where loudspeakers may well end up shaped like space-penises, speakers that have a somewhat traditional look to them are kind of novel.
 Not that there’s anything wrong with space-penises.
 I’m sure they’re just dandy and quite capable of making excellent sound.
 But sometimes, it’s nice to actually not have to explain that the Little Shop of Horrors “plant” book-ending the far end of the room are actually devices for reproducing sound, and not the real-life basis for the Invasion of the Body Snatchers.
-It’s really best not to ask more that this.
+It’s really best not to ask more than this.

-The speakers are not mirrored — they’re clones.
+The Harbeth Super HL5 are not mirrored — they’re clones.
 Which means the port will always be off to the same side.
 You may not care, as all Harbeth speakers ship with gigantic grill covers that completely hide the fascia of the speakers.
 My recommendation is to ditch them, but your mileage may vary.

 The Roseweood is moderately figured, a deep and lustrous reddish-brown.
 “Furniture-grade” is what comes to mind.
 Note too that pulling the grills off will mean exposing the casework, which means lots of visible screws.
 It’s part of the charm, but for those looking for a Williams Sonoma kind of look, this is more vintage than retro, but will be a standard thing across all the product lines.